 “Buddy Holly, sir,” the boy said.

 Mrs. Lepley asked Anthony to read the story out loud to the class.
-She then discussed with the students the techniques Anthony used to make the story effective.
+She then discussed the techniques Anthony used to make the story effective.
 She also had the story published in the school’s newsletter the following week.

 Seven months later, he was graduating with special needs kids.